There are many different types of depression. The condition can be classified as mild, moderate or severe, depending on your symptoms.

 - unexplained or worsening aches and pains

-- using more tobacco or alcohol than usual
+- smoking or drinking more alcohol than usual

-Not everybody that has depression will have the same symptoms.
+Not everybody who has depression will have the same symptoms.
+Most people with depression will have at least five or six of the symptoms listed above.
 The severity of your symptoms, their frequency and how long they last will depend on the type of depression you have.

-If you're depressed, recognising the problem is the first, yet hardest, step.
+If you're depressed, recognising the problem is the first, but sometimes hardest, step.
 Often others around you may suggest that you seek help.
-By visiting your GP, you will find the support and treatment you need to stop depression from taking over your life.
+If you think you have depression, and it’s affecting how you live your life, see your GP or look into what mental health support is available in your area.
+They can help to support you and may recommend treatment to help stop depression from taking over your life.

 Most people with depression are treated by their GP.
 However, some people with severe depression may be referred to a psychiatrist (a doctor who specialises in mental health).

-There are a number of treatments for depression.
-Treatment usually involves a combination of self-help, talking (psychological) therapies and antidepressant medicines.
-Your treatment will depend on how severe your depression is.
+Treatment for depression usually involves a combination of self-help, talking (psychological) therapies and antidepressant medicines.
+Your treatment will depend on how severe your condition is.

 Doing some exercise may help your symptoms.
-Try different sports or activities to find something you enjoy, and that you can keep doing in the long-term.
-Relaxation techniques, such as massage and meditation may also help ease your symptoms.
-Depression may make you feel like not eating.
-This can make you feel worse, so eating a healthy, balanced diet with plenty of fruit, vegetables and fibre, can be helpful.
+Try different sports or activities to find something you enjoy, and that you can keep doing in the long term.
+You may not feel like eating if you’re depressed.
+But this can make you feel worse, so try to eat a healthy, balanced diet with plenty of fruit, vegetables and fibre.

 Counselling is usually a one-to-one session where you have a chance to express your feelings and problems.
 There are many different types of counselling, but generally you won't be told what to do about your feelings.
 Instead, a counsellor listens to what you have to say and then helps you to try and see your feelings and problems in a different way.